 , sadness, and lack of interest in friends and activities are common symptoms of grief, they may indicate a more severe problem if it is extreme.
 Seek professional assistance if these symptoms continue to worsen or do not improve after a month or two.

 Avoid Common Clichés Related to Death

-Though you may be tempted to sugarcoat your explanations of what happened to your daughter's hamster, be careful of the phrases you use.
+Though you may be tempted to sugarcoat your explanations of what happened to your child's hamster, be careful of the phrases you use.

-Saying Fluffy "went to sleep" may make your child afraid to close her eyes at night, for fear that she, too, will not wake up.
+Saying Fluffy "went to sleep" may make your child afraid to close their eyes at night, for fear that they will not wake up.
 Also avoid poetic, hard to grasp, concepts like "going to be with God" and "the angels took her away" until you are sure your child understands them.

 Do Not Be Afraid to Show Your Own Feelings of Grief

 A loss for your child likely means a loss for you, too.
 Do not hesitate to show your own grief.
 In fact, a family cry can be a great way to bond with your children and share feelings and memories.
 Sometimes just knowing that it is okay to feel sad is enough to help a child feel better.

 Do Not Expect Kids to "Get Over It"

 Grief is a process that is different for every person.
 Some children may take longer to heal than others, or experience more ups and downs, and that is okay.

 Mental Health America